Scoliosis Pain Management

 Diagnosis

 Pain management has undergone huge research in the past decade – especially for those with Scoliosis.
 We have participated in research studies and worked to understand its genesis and how it can change one’s life.
 Some pain is instantaneous, and in other situations, it slowly appears and before you know it, you have so much pain you can hardly get through the day.
-It is interesting to note that some people experience little or no pain with adult scoliosis, yet others have so much pain, it is hard for them to sleep and attend to daily activities.
+It is interesting to note that some people experience little or no pain with adult scoliosis, yet others have so much pain, that it is hard for them to sleep and attend to daily activities.

 We know what pain is and we can help.